iluwatar/java-design-patterns/event-aggregator/README.md

 Benefits:

-* Reduces Coupling: By centralizing event handling, the Event Aggregator minimizes direct interaction between components, leading to a more modular and easier-to-manage system.
+* Decoupling: By centralizing event handling, the Event Aggregator minimizes direct interaction between components, leading to a more modular and easier-to-manage system.
 * Improves Flexibility and Scalability: Adding new publishers or subscribers involves less effort since the central aggregator handles all routing.
 * Simplifies Component Interface: Components need to know only about the Event Aggregator, not about other components.
+* Centralizes event management: Makes the system easier to maintain.

 Trade-offs: